Abdelrhman-Saber/Amit/README.md

 * Recycler View to show and organize screens
 * Singleton to increase performance
 * Json library to convert from and to json format
-* Sdp Library
+* Sdp Library to manage the size of pictures and texts
 * Pogo Class plugin
 * Jetpack Android
 * Navigation Component
-* Glide for showing pictures
+* Picaso for showing pictures